bongadi/GITHUB-INTRODUCTION/README.md

    **First commit, CONGRATULATIONS** ✨

-#### Open a pull request

-Collaboration happens on a pull request.
-The pull request shows the changes in your branch to other people and allows people to accept, reject or suggest additional changes to your branch.
-This pull request is going to keep changes you made on your branch and propose them to the `main` branch.
-For more on pull requests kinldy refer to
-[Info on Pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
+#### Pull Request (PR):
+A pull request is a way to propose changes that you've made in one branch be merged into another branch (often the main branch).

+It allows others to review your code before integrating it into the main repository.

+PRs are commonly used in collaborative environments, where teams can discuss and provide feedback on changes before finalizing them.

+Once a PR is approved and merged, the changes become part of the target branch..
+For more on pull requests kinldy refer to [Info on Pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)

 ![my-firstcommit](https://github.com/Natasha-Adongo/Bioinformatics-Training/assets/109069282/bcb3a422-10d3-4bdb-b10b-46ba08012148)